project-akri/akri/docs/roadmap.md

 # Roadmap
-## Implement additional protocol handlers
+## Implement additional discovery handlers
 There are endless sensors, controllers, and MCU class devices on the edge and each type of device has a different discovery protocol.
 Akri is an interface for helping expose those devices as resources to your Kubernetes cluster on the edge.
 Before it can add a device as a cluster resource, Akri must first discover the device using the appropriate